07 Jan Presenting your deals

 - It is important to clarify whether there is any difference between the market value of the property and the purchase price.
 If the purchase price is much lower than expected, we would need to understand what the reason is for a below-market transaction.
 On the LTC side, if this is different, we need to know how much equity the borrower is investing in the project

-- This is the total amount required by the borrower.
+- This is the total amount that the borrower requires.
 Very often there can be confusion around gross and net amounts.
 For instance, in cases where the loan is not serviced, the interest is normally retained by the lender, therefore the net loan advance is lower than the total loan amount (gross loan).

 - Brokers and borrowers need to review and assess all stages of the project in order to request relevant terms.
 In short term lending, the loan period does not normally exceed 18-24 months.
-Most small developments can be completed in 12-15 months.
+Usually, it takes 12-15 months for small developments to complete.
 The average term for pure bridging loans with no subsequent release of funds is normally between 6-12 months.

-- It is important to have all of the details of planning permission as this can have a significant impact on the value of the property and the dynamic of the transaction.
-We would need to understand the number of units and the date of when planning permission was granted (planning permission should be implemented within 3 years and if this time passes the value is lost).
+- It is important to have the details of planning permission.
+This is because it could have significant impact on the value of the property and the dynamic of the transaction.
+We need to understand the number of units and the date of when the scheme recieved planning permission.
+Planning permission needs implementation within 3 years, otherwise value gets lost.
 Onerous planning conditions also need to be flagged early on.
-The borrower should be careful in terms of timing for discharge of any planning conditions, hence the importance of the above.
-Finally, if works have already started on the site it is important to establish whether all pre-commencement conditions have been discharged.
-The most common problem for a developer is miscommunication with the planning authorities which can affect the formal implementation of the planning consent.
-A lack of clarity around planning can cause a deal to falter further down the line and so it is important to be as transparent as possible early on.
+The borrower should be careful in terms of timing for discharge of any planning conditions.
+Finally, once work’s started on the site, it’s important to establish whether all pre-commencement conditions are discharged.
+The most common problem for a developer is miscommunication with the planning authorities.
+Consequently, this can affect the formal implementation of the planning consent.
+A lack of clarity around planning can cause a deal to falter, therefore, being transparent is key.

-- It is hugely important to understand what the exit strategy of the scheme is in order to assess whether a project is viable.
+- It is important to understand what the exit strategy of the scheme is to assess whether a project is viable.
 Is the developer planning to sell or to refinance?
 If it is a sale, is the customer adding any value now?
 What is the interest like for similar properties?
 Has there been any feedback from local agents?
-If the developer is planning on refinancing what type of product will they be looking for (could be an exit bridge / buy-to-let mortgage) and what will the LTV be?
+If the developer is planning on refinancing what type of product will they be looking for?
+This could be an exit bridge / buy-to-let mortgage.
+What will the LTV be?

-- It is good for us to see the developer’s CV and crucial to know information about client experience including details of other investment and development projects.
+- It is good for us to see the developer’s CV and crucial to know information about client experience.
+This includes details of other investment and development projects.
 This provides clarity around the developer’s experience and their ability to deliver projects in cases of refurbishment and/or development projects.
 It is also important to be upfront about any previous insolvencies or anything which can affect the lender’s decision.

-- Whilst we would search for residential comparables ourselves it is useful to be presented with similar schemes in the local area.
-It is important to know what is going on in the local market, what the right product is to suit the demand and have some evidence of sold units.
+- Residential comparable are something we look out for.
+However, it is useful to see similar schemes in the area.
+It is important to know what is going on in the local market.
 It is like running a test of what the outcome is likely to be for the development.
-It’s good to obtain these comparables from local agents, not just online platforms like rightmove and Zoopla.
-Local agents know their market very well so they should be involved at an early stage of the due diligence to advise on the viability of the scheme.
+It’s good to obtain these comparables from local agents, not just online platforms like RightMove and Zoopla.
+Local agents know their market very well.
+Therefore, involvement during due diligence helps them advise on the viability of a scheme.

-In order to present a deal correctly, it is important to consider all of the above points.
+When presenting your deals, it is important to consider all of the above points.
 In addition, these will help borrowers and brokers conduct their own due diligence to understand whether a scheme is viable.
-Remember to look out for our next article which covers points it is important to include when presenting a development finance deal (this is much more complicated).
+Remember to look out for our next article.
+It will cover what’s important to include when presenting a development finance deal (this is much more complicated).